 Girls are always given at least two evenings to complete work set (known as ‘Study’), which makes it much easier for them to manage their academic and other activities.
 Dedicated quiet spaces and times are available after school and on weekends.
 Holiday work is not set in Years 7 to 9.
 In Years 10 to Upper Sixth, the workload is carefully monitored so as to be manageable, and allow time for holiday and rest.

 The junior and senior libraries contain a wide range of reference materials for all subjects, and are open from 7:30am until 10:00pm every day, including weekends.
-They also have an extensive range of online material, including resources such as JStor, Student BMJ, Oxford Dictionaries, Magazine Online Archive and access to the English and Media Centre publications.
-All pupils and staff have access to the St Mary’s library app which helps them with resource searches and recommendations for reading.
-Library staff are available to guide and supervise, and several senior members of staff have their offices in the library area, including the Sixth Form Year Coordinators and the Director of Sixth Form.
+Girls can access plenty of online material, including JSTOR, Student BMJ, and a broad range of newspapers and academic journals.
+All girls have access to the library database from their phone or ipad, which helps them with resource searches and recommendations for reading.
+Library staff are available to guide and supervise, and several senior members of staff have their offices in the library area, including the Sixth Form team.
 The senior library includes the Atrium, a spacious and well-lit social area where girls can meet up together or with staff to chat over coffee.